Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Obviously Taiwanese hot springs are only really going to appeal in winter.
 Winter generally goes from December to March in Taiwan, with January and February being the coldest.
 You’ll also find that the subtropical north of Taiwan is noticeably colder than the tropical south, which lies below the Tropic of Cancer.

 A whole cuisine has developed around hot springs in Taiwan.
 Generally, this food is served in hot spring hotels and meant to be enjoyed after a soak.
 A lot of spas offer hot springs & meal packages, which are often a great deal.

-Hot spring cuisine, unsurprisingly, revolves around Japanese food.
+Hot spring cuisine unsurprisingly revolves around Japanese food, which in many ways has been incorporated into Taiwanese cuisine.
 In Beitou try hot springs ramen, hot spring tofu, and hot spring eggs.
 In Jiaoxi, you can also soak your feet while you eat!
 At Jiuzhize Hot Spring (鳩之澤溫泉) at the base of Taipingshan in Yilan, you can even cook your own hot spring eggs.
 The temperature results in a gooey texture that is really delicious!

 The first six hot springs below are all sourced from Yangmingshan, a mountain massif in the Datun Volcanic Group on the edge of Taipei City.
 After that, we’ll venture to Yilan County and a few remote hot springs in Taoyuan and Hsinchu County.

 Yangminshan (陽明山 or Yangming Mountain) is a mountain massif that lies half in Taipei City and half in New Taipei City.
 It contains volcanoes once though to be dormant, but recent studies show they may in fact be active.